 Door Styles

 There are hundreds of different door styles on the market today, and the styles you choose can make a big difference to the look and feel of your home.
-You are welcome to mix and match, as this can give your home a quirky and eclectic look, but experts recommend keeping certain elements (like color or general style) similar to achieve a sense of flow throughout your home.
+You are welcome to mix and match, as this can give your home a quirky and eclectic look, but experts recommend keeping certain elements (like colour or general style) similar to achieve a sense of flow throughout your home.

 Pay attention to the size and feel of each of your rooms, too.
 An oversized or overly decorative door could make a small room feel cluttered and cramped instead of wide and roomy.